 At the Plumb on Saturday, 9/21 at 12:30PM.
 Teens 13-18 drop in for discussion and a quick lunch.
 No registration, pick up a copy of the book in the teen room.

-At the Plumb on Monday, 9/9 at 9AM.
+At Plumb, the first Mondays of the month, 10:00AM.
 Area garden and plant enthusiasts gather for workshops and speakers, new members welcome.

 Both libraries have some CT tax return forms.
 Both libraries may be getting some federal tax returns – call for updated information.
 To print your own IRS forms click here.
 To order forms to be mailed to you click here.

 VITA free income tax preparation services are available (call 203-736-5420, X 206 for appointments):

 Derby Neck Library – 307 Hawthorne Ave, Derby